 Making something funny out of the opinions of the average person is not something that comes easily.
 You need a combination of an awesome premise, tenacity, and talent in shooting, interviewing, and editing.

-Here’s what we’ve learned from our own production and also what you can learn from the late night talk shows.
+After producing more than 175 “man on the street”-style videos, here’s what we’ve learned from our own production and also what you can learn from the late night talk shows.

 1: Keep it short, unless…